The Scoop On Intermittent Fasting

-Can a feast and famine regimen help weight loss and health?
+Can a feast and famine regimen change your health, weight or lifespan?

-You might be wondering about intermittent fasting for health or weight loss.
-You also might have heard you should be snacking throughout the day.
-If you are confused about the common question, “how often should I eat?” and want the advice of a professional dietitian, this article is for you.
+Each week we get requests from clients about the impact of intermittent fasting on health, weight and longevity.
+At the same time you also might have heard you should be snacking throughout the day.
+If you are confused about the common question, “how often should I eat?” and want the advice of a professional Registered Dietitian, this article is for you.

 What is intermittent fasting?